NuclearError/allyship101/PITCHME.md

 @title[Privilege and Oppression]

-@snap[north span-90]
+@snap[north span-100]
 #### Privilege and Oppression

 * Privilege is the other side of oppression
-* Being privileged is not a comment on you as a person.
-It is about how society treats / perceives you.
+* Being privileged is not a comment on you as a person: privilege doesn't mean 'bad'
-* Privilege can be invisible: it is easy to be unaware of your own privilege until it is made externally obvious
+* Privilege can be invisible: it is easy to be unaware of your own privileges
-* It is possible to exist as a person who is both privileged and oppressed at the same time
+* You can be both privileged and oppressed at the same time, in different ways
 @snapend

 @snap[south-west span-100]